 With a foam roller, block, or a dowel you can roll out the side of your legs (between the knee and the hip, but never roll over either joint).
 You can get a pinky ball or a tennis ball and roll out your feet and then use that same ball to roll out the palms of the hands.

-Want to learn more about fascia and how a healthy fascial system can help you to run faster, sit straighter, or just feel better??
+Want to learn more about fascia and how a healthy fascial system can help you to run faster, sit straighter, or just feel better?
 Try our Restorative Pilates class (you may hear people talk about it on Wednesdays at 6pm or our Block Therapy Classes on Monday mornings at 10:15am, Monday evenings at 6pm, or Saturday mornings at 11am).
 If you have never rolled out your fascia, ask your instructor next time you are at the studio to show you a few things that you can do to earn these points and start to feel better.

-Using either a foam roller, block, or a wooden dowel (a broom handle) roll our your fascia 3 times a week for at least 5-10 minutes each time during the Lead Olympics.
+Using either a foam roller, block, or a wooden dowel (a broom handle) roll out your fascia 3 times a week for at least 5-10 minutes each time during the Lead Olympics.
 Each week you do this, add 3 points to your team’s score.
 If you do this less than 3 times in a week, you don’t get any points.
 Being consistent is key and we want you to start to feel how your body will move when the fascial system is healthy.

-We all know that a tight muscle is NOT a strong muscle.
+We all know that a tight muscle is not a strong muscle.
 We also know that if a goal of yours is to change your body for the better, then we need muscles that have fibres that can move and change.

 Stretch for 5 minutes 3 times a week during the Olympics.
 You can use props to stretch like a Pilates Magic Circle, theraband, or you can use a towel at home that works just like a circle or theraband to stretch the hamstrings.
 We stretch with you in every class that you attend at the studio so you should be well equipped to successfully complete this event; but if you need some ideas, please ask!
 If you stretch for 5 minutes 3 times a week during the Olympics you will earn 3 points for your team each week, less than 3 times a week – you get no points.
 (No groaning people, we are trying to get you to build good habits here!!).